Offenbach am Main: Public transport

 The city is connected by a major line of the S-Bahn railway system to Frankfurt.
 The station in the city center is Marktplatz.
 In general, six stations are located in Offenbach: Offenbach-Kaiserlei, Offenbach-Ledermuseum, Offenbach-Marktplatz, Offenbach-Ost, Offenbach-Bieber, Offenbach-Waldhof.
 Trains run every 5–10 minutes between Offenbach and Frankfurt.
 A 24 hours Service between both cities was introduced in 2013.
 The journey from Offenbach Marktplatz to Frankfurt Main Station takes 15 minutes, Frankfurt Airport can be reached within 26 minutes.

 Suburban trains run underground in downtown Offenbach.
 The city tunnel was opened in 1996.
 Services split up at Offenbach-Ost Station to Hanau (S8 and S9 trains), Rödermark (S1) and Dietzenbach (S2).

 An often-addressed problem is that there is no direct interchange between regional and suburban trains in Offenbach, since the lines were separated when the tunnel was built.
 Therefore, residents and city officials have proposed several times that platforms for regional trains should be added to the Offenbach-Ost Station.

 The city's municipal public transportation services are operated by the "Offenbacher Verkehrsbetriebe" (OVB) and its subcontractors.

 Nine routes (numbered 101–108 and 120) connect all boroughs with the major train stations at Marktplatz, Offenbach-Ost and Kaiserlei as well as the Central Station.
-The bus network has a very good coverage and frequency of service.
+The bus network has very good coverage and frequency of service.
 All routes except for number 102 and number 107 busses stop at Marktplatz station, making it the most important transit hub in the city.
 Buses usually run with a 15-minute headway on working days and a 30-minute headway on Sundays, public holidays and after 8:00 pm.